KhalkarYash/dev-link-up-frontend/README.md

 - Match with other developers for collaboration
 - Send and receive connection requests
 - Real-time chat with connected developers
+- Upgrade to Gold or Silver membership plan

 ## Technologies Used